This month’s featured designer is Liza Donovan. She brings a wealth of knowledge and skill to every design client she encounters.

 What do You Like About Working at Primoprint?

 The people are great!
 One thing about Primo is that we’re always looking at the form and function of print in the future, not just what you can do with it today.
-The company branding is great, too.
+The company branding is excellent, too.

 What Advice do You Have for Primoprint Customers Working with a Member of the Design Team?

 Be as specific as possible.
 Send samples of design styles you like.
-That way your designer can get a feel for your preferred design style before work on the project actually begins.
+That way your designer can get a feel for your preferred design style before work on the project begins.

 What Advice do You Have for Designers?